1,000+ Opportunities

 Delaware County Health Delivers collects nonperishable food, clothing, and essential needs and delivers them personally to the community through Murphy’s Giving Market.

-Based on current listing details, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area and Camden, NJ, providing maritime education and youth development programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area and Camden, NJ, providing maritime education and youth development programs.
+Confirm the full requirements in the official notice before applying.